hengzhang/MachineLearningPractice/README.md

 # MachineLearningPractice
+Machine Learning Practice
+============
 A Set of Machine Learning Algorithms in Practice.
-============

 Introduction